-Osteoporosis is a startlingly common condition that can affect your overall health and longevity.
+Osteoporosis is a very common condition that can affect your overall health and longevity.
 About 54 million Americans have osteoporosis or low bone density (placing them at increased risk for osteoporosis), according to the National Osteoporosis Foundation.
 About one in two women and up to one in four men age 50 and older will break a bone due to osteoporosis, studies show.

 Osteoporosis means “porous bone.”
 When bones lose their density, they weaken, making them more likely to break.
 This progressive condition can cause lasting pain and reduced quality of life.